Qleoz12/qleoz12.github.io/_posts/2022-04-25-patterns-iterator.md

 ---
-title:  "Builder Pattern"
+title:  "Iterator Pattern"
 search: false
 categories:
   - Fundamentals/patterns
-date: 2022-04-21
+date: 2022-04-25
-last_modified_at: 2022-04-21T08:06:00-05:00
+last_modified_at: 2022-04-25T08:06:00-05:00
 ---

-This is an example for implementation for Builder pattern
+This is an example for implementation for Iterator pattern

 ## Concept
-Use the BuilderPattern to encapsulate the construction of a product and allow it to be constructed in steps.
+the Iterator Pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 the situation is when you must to face several ways to create some kind element depeding combination of several parameters